Creating the Ultimate Home Office

 Hot Keys: 13 integrated media keys

 Price Range: £20-40

 Don’t want to annoy your neighbours blasting ambient sounds and music?
 Need to listen closely to audio as part of your job?
 Then these headphones will help do the trick.
+When working from a home office these can be really useful.
 We’ve covered a higher costing headphone and a cheaper in-ear alternative here.